keithleffler/keithleffler_fw_takehome/ARCHITECTURE.md

 ├── tsconfig.base.json              # Shared TypeScript config with path aliases
 └── ARCHITECTURE.md                 # Design decisions and structure notes
 ```

+### libs/api

+This folder contains reusable API client logic.
+It currently includes:

+- A base API class for shared HTTP behavior
+ - This includes methods to load the stored user credentials and extract the
+   access token
+- A `ProjectsApi` class that performs a `GET` request to retrieve a user’s projects

+Other endpoint clients could be implemented in a similar structure.

+Unit tests for the `ProjectsApi` class would typically be written in **Jest**, using mocks to simulate API responses and validate behavior in isolation.
+These would not be run in Playwright, which is reserved for end-to-end tests.
+Due to time constraints, these unit tests are not included in this take-home, but the code is structured to support them.

 ### Environment Variables